 Mahendra Singh Dhoni holds numerous captaincy records, such as most wins by an Indian captain in Tests and ODIs, and most back-to-back wins by an Indian captain in ODIs.
 He took over the ODI captaincy from Rahul Dravid in 2007 and led the team to its first-ever bilateral ODI series wins in Sri Lanka and New Zealand.

-Under his captaincy India climbed to No 1 spot in the ICC Test Rankings in December 2009.
-Subsequently he led India to a series-levelling World Championship of Tests against the South Africa in February 2010.
+Under his captaincy, India climbed to No 1 spot in the ICC Test Rankings in December 2009.
+Subsequently, he led India to a series-levelling World Championship of Tests against South Africa in February 2010.
 India also managed to draw the Test series 1–1 in South Africa later that year.

 MS Dhoni, as his team-mates call him, also successfully led India to win the ICC World Cup 2011 (50-overs). staged by India, (Pakistan) and Sri Lanka.
 The Cup was won after 28 years, since Kapil’s Devils’ won it way back in 1983, defeating West Indies, the then power-house of world cricket.